LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 </div>

-As we have observed [before](https://nowheredifferentiable.com/2023-01-29-PDE-1/#derivativedistr:~:text=are-,multiplication,-by%20functions%20of) multiplication by functions of polynomial growth is a well-defined operation on
+As we have observed before, multiplication by functions of polynomial growth is a well-defined operation on
 $\mathcal{S}(\mathbb{R}^d\to\mathbb{C}^m)$ so the above expressions are also well-defined.
 A quick verification also shows that since